High Voltage and X-Ray Experiments

 *Watching ordinary stereograms without technical aids requires some training, and some people find it uncomfortable or do not manage it at all.
 I found the following method quite helpful: View the stereogram from a distance of approx. 30−50 cm.
 Hold a pencil in an upright position, put the tip of it between the images and move it slowly towards your face while keeping your eyes focused on it.
 Observe the background simultaneously.
 As soon as the latter appears to consist of three non-overlapping images, try to focus your eyes on the one in the middle.
 As soon as you see a three-dimensional image, slowly remove the pencil downwards out of sight.
 Repeat the procedure as often as necessary to learn how to adapt your eyes to this method of viewing.

-With a graphic editor I merged each stereogram into an anaglyph image which has to be viewed through a red/cyan filter pair (left filter red) to get the impression of seeing a 3D image.
+Using Anaglyph Maker 1.08, I merged the stereograms into anaglyph images.
+These have to be viewed through a red/cyan filter pair (left filter red) to get the impression of seeing 3D images.
 In general, anaglyph images are more convenient to view than stereograms consisting of two separate pictures.

 Anaglyph Image of Russian Radio Tube